frkl/whattomine/README.md

 ## Configure the profit switch script

 Update exchange addresses with your addresses in config.py.
-You may also modify which coins you are mining, what username and password you are using for the wallets (need to be consistent with wallet/run_wallet.sh).
+You may also update my hashrates with your actual hashrates, modify which coins you are mining, what username and password you are using for the wallets (need to be consistent with wallet/run_wallet.sh).

 Make sure the wallets are running, and then run
 ```